GameTimeline

 Pokémon movies timeline

-Every mainline Pokémon theatrical film in US release order—from Mewtwo Strikes Back through Secrets of the Jungle—with notes on where each fits beside the TV anime.
-One row per movie; Pikachu shorts and Detective Pikachu are covered in the FAQ, not in the movie list.
+Every mainline Pokémon theatrical film in US release order—from Mewtwo Strikes Back through Secrets of the Jungle—with notes on where each fits beside the TV anime. one entry per movie; Pikachu shorts and Detective Pikachu are covered in the FAQ, not in the movie list.

 Updated July 2026